Canon 350D vs M100

 It is notable that the 350D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 350D and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 350D and the M100 have been discontinued, but can regularly be found used on ebay.
 The 350D was replaced by the Canon 400D, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 350D and M100 can be found, respectively, in the Canon 350D Manual (free pdf) or the online Canon M100 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 350D and the Canon M100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.